tanmayag97/competitive_coding_manual/README.md

 # Competitive Coding Manual
 A collection of all interesting questions essential for building concepts in competitive coding <br>
+Most repositories contain solutions in Java, C++.

+I have made an attempt to solve all the problems myself and in Python.

 Use ctrl+click to open in a new tab.
 1. [Arrays](https://github.com/tanmayag97/competitive_coding_manual/tree/master/Arrays)
     1. [Window Sliding technique](https://github.com/tanmayag97/competitive_coding_manual/blob/master/Arrays/Window%20sliding%20technique.ipynb)